Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Introduction

 \subsection{Relevant analytical work on temporally-forced Hamiltonian PDEs}

-In the present article, we give a novel perspective on the $L^2(\R^n)$ spectrum of parametrically (periodically) forced Schr{\"o}dinger equations.
-Here, we draw connections between our result and other approaches to similar problems.
+In the present article, we give a novel perspective on the $L^2(\R^n)$ spectrum of parametrically forced Schr{\"o}dinger equations.
+Our approach is part of an ongoing interest in the wave-packet dynamics of non-autonomous (in time) and periodic (in space) Schr{\"o}dinger equations \cite{hameedi2022radiative, sagiv2022effective} and their associated non-autonomous homogenized dynamics \cite{bal2021multiscale, kraisler2025time}.
+This mathematical effort track the rapid development in the experimental study temporally-driven material, a category known as ``Floquet media.''
+The techniques to implement this paradigm has been demonstrated in condensed-matter physics \cite{krieger1986time, perez2014floquet, wang2013observation}, photonics \cite{ozawa2019topological, Rechtsman-etal:13}, acoustics \cite{xue2022topological}, and more.
+Here, we draw connections and distinctions between our result and other approaches to similar problems.